 Coffee rating: 9

 Baby friendly factor: 6.
 If it’s warm enough to sit outside, there are pavement tables, otherwise space inside is limited so it’s not that suitable for prams.
-It does have adequate changing facilities – a bit cramped but perfectly fine.
-And I’ve been there lots with my buggy so the space issue certainly hasn’t put me off!
+It does have adequate changing facilities – a bit cramped and the toilet facilities in general are pretty basic, but fine.
+I’ve been there lots with my buggy so the space issue certainly hasn’t put me off!
 There is one high chair and also a few books and toys so it’s definitely baby friendly in the sense of being welcoming, it’s just challenged for space, as are so many Cambridge cafes.